What On Earth Is Conversion Rate Optimisation?

 The only difference online is that you’re converting traffic, trying to get them to buy your product.
 You optimise by changing advert designs, landing pages, website text and anything else that your potential customers see on their journey with you.

-If you are constantly looking for new and innovative ways to make more money, then CRO is a no brainer.
-Because when it comes down to it, that’s exactly what CRO gives you.
+If you are continually looking for new and innovative ways to make more money, then CRO is a no brainer.
+Because when it comes down to it, that’s precisely what CRO gives you.

 If you split tested your landing page – i.e. the first page users see after they click your PPC advert – and increase its conversion rate to 7%, you’re now going to get 14 paying customers a week on average.
 That’s an extra £800 in revenue!